shonfeder/dune.wiki-fork/dev-meeting-2026-01-07.md

 ## Action items

-- Announce move of dune-dev meetings to Zulip
+- Announce move of dune-dev meetings to Zulip: https://discuss.ocaml.org/t/ann-dune-dev-meeting/14994/35?u=shonfeder
 - Update documentation
-- Issue a warning if a git-pinned local dir is dirty
+- Issue a warning if a git-pinned local dir is dirty: wip